EconometricInstitute/feb22012-programming-website/data/week5/3-lists-and-queues.md

 public LinkedList(Collection<? extends E> c) { ... }
 ```

-Due to the way it works, adding and removing elements at the front or the end of the list is very efficient, but accessing an element at a fixed index requires it to walk over the elements in the list.
+Due to the way it works, adding and removing elements at the front or the end of the list (or in fact, anywhere in the list) is very efficient,
+but accessing an element at a fixed index requires it to walk over the elements in the list.
 Since it needs to create objects for every element it is often slower than `ArrayList` for many list-related applications.

 <img width="100%" alt="The description of the diagram that depicts an example of a linked list, is directly under the picture." src="https://user-images.githubusercontent.com/67587903/128730017-50f2fada-1fb8-4217-8b61-bd8e9081299c.PNG">

-This figure shows schematically how a LinkedList with four `Integer` objects is organized in the computer's memory.
+This figure shows schematically how a `LinkedList` with four `Integer` objects is organized in the computer's memory.
-The LinkedList object contains a reference to the first and last element objects of the list and also holds an integer that represents its size.
+The `LinkedList` object contains a reference to the first and last element objects of the list and also holds an integer that represents its size.
 Each object contains a reference to its previous and next object and the value it contains.
-The reference of the first object to its previous object is null, because it is the first object.
-The next reference of the last object is also null, because no next object exists.
+The reference of the first object to its previous object is `null`, because it is the first object.
+The next reference of the last object is also `null`, because no next object exists.
 If another element would be added, another element object would be created, and the last (or first) node
 could update the next/previous references.

 <text-box variant='hint' name='Prefer interface types'>